WFP-Doobelepers/wangshengfp.org/content/faq/candace.md

 Candace cares about Energy Recharge, Crit Rate (at least 30%), HP, Crit Damage,  and sometimes ATK (if on-field DPS) or Elemental Mastery (if built for transformative reactions).
 As far as weapons go, you can pick any weapon that has Crit, HP, or Energy Recharge, since all of her talents scale off of HP (excluding auto-attacks).

-Candace’s constellations focus on improving her personal damage, increasing application, and extending hydro infusion.Candace’s C1 extends the duration of her Hydro infusion, C2 will increase her max HP by 20% when her Elemental Skill hits an enemy.
+Candace’s constellations focus on improving her personal damage, increasing application, and extending Hydro infusion.Candace’s C1 extends the duration of her Hydro infusion, C2 will increase her max HP by 20% when her Elemental Skill hits an enemy.
 Her C6 gives her extra Hydro application and where most of her personal damage comes from, assuming she isn’t the one on field.

 ## Talents